-English girths come in many different shapes, materials and lengths.
-If you're standing in front of a large display you can easily be left scratching your head trying to pick the one that is right for you and your horse.
+An English girth comes in many different shapes, materials, and lengths.
+If you're standing in front of a large display, you can easily be left scratching your head trying to pick the one that is right for you and your horse.
 Here are some tips to help you make the best choice.

-There are two very basic styles of English girths to choose from, and these are designed to accommodate the length of the billet straps on your saddle.
+There are two fundamental styles of English girths to choose from, and these are designed to accommodate the length of the billet straps on your saddle.
 If you have a dressage saddle, you'll likely have very long billet straps that extend beyond the bottom of the flaps.
-This is so the girth buckles don't end up under your leg and interfere with your leg aids.
+This is, so the girth buckles don't end up under your leg and interfere with your leg aids.
 The girth you'll need for this type of saddle is very short.

 01 of 05